alan-turing-institute/PosteriorBootstrap/README.md

 The provided vignette illustrates the use of the package on a logistic regression model fit to the Statlog German Credit dataset.

+## Issues and bug reports

+The user discussion and development of strace take place on [Github issues](https://github.com/alan-turing-institute/PosteriorBootstrap/issues).

 ## Parallelisation

 The calculation of the expected speedup depends on the number of bootstrap